mikecrinite/mebender/README.md

 * Example request body:
 ```
 {
-    "VideoLocation": "sample_clip_1670533061723588900.mkv"
+    "StartTime": "19m48s",
+    "EndTime": "19m57s",
+    "VideoLocation": "Dragon Ball - S05E24.mkv",
+    "OutputFilename": "he_thinks_he's_funny"
 }
 ```
 * Example response body:
 ```
 {
-    "location": "/root/resources/output/1670649210303948800.gif",
+    "location": "/root/resources/output/1674364283408007700_he_thinks_he's_funny.gif",
     "success": true,
     "error": null,
-    "duration": "225.55 s"
+    "duration": "68.40 s"
 }
 ```
-Note: 225.55s is kind of a ridiculous amount of time to create a gif, but in somewhat of a defense, it's a 20s gif of 212 PNGs.
-No but really, this needs to be optimized.
-Of course, this is all on my personal MacBook Air, so it's possible that the computing limitations of the machine could be holding it back
+Note: This seems like a long time to make a gif, although I don't have a frame of reference as this is the only way I've ever personally done it

 ### Extract Sound
 * Supply the video location to extract the audio and create a wav file